Power analysis: Simple power analysis

 This password check potentially contains a Timing attack, since the execution time is not constant.
-The function may not output to the user an exploitable result however, as for example there could be a compensating delay before the response is returned.
 Observing the power consumption will make clear the number of loops executed.
+However, there is a mitigation possible.
+The function may not output to the user an exploitable result if, for example, there is a compensating delay before the response is returned.
+Or the code is structured to complete all the loops irrespective of the character position mismatching between the input and the secret-password.
+We can see one such sample code in the algorithm section of Timing attack.

 Similarly, squaring and multiplication operations in RSA implementations can often be distinguished, enabling an adversary to compute the secret key.
 Even if the magnitude of the variations in power consumption are small, standard digital oscilloscopes can easily show the data-induced variations.
 Frequency filters and averaging functions (such as those built into oscilloscopes) are often used to filter out high-frequency components.

 Differential power analysis

 Differential power analysis (DPA) is a side-channel attack which involves statistically analyzing power consumption measurements from a cryptosystem.
 The attack exploits biases varying power consumption of microprocessors or other hardware while performing operations using secret keys.
 DPA attacks have signal processing and error correction properties which can extract secrets from measurements which contain too much noise to be analyzed using simple power analysis.
 Using DPA, an adversary can obtain secret keys by analyzing power consumption measurements from multiple cryptographic operations performed by a vulnerable smart card or other device.